-In Mill Barn and Stable Cottage we welcome up to 3 well-behaved pet dogs, and in Shippon up to 2 and in the Wagon 1, at an additional cost of £30 per dog per stay.
+In Mill Barn and Stable Cottage we welcome up to 3 well-behaved pet dogs, in Shippon up to 2 and in the Wagon 1, at an additional cost of £30 per dog per stay.
 Dogs must be spayed or neutered and over 12 months of age.
 And please make sure they’re up-to-date with their vaccinations, flea and tick treatments, and wormers before you arrive.

 We don’t have a great long list of doggy dos and don’ts but just ask that you respect other guests on the farm, who may not love your dog as much as you do!
 And if you have a reactive dog then I’m afraid this isn’t the place for them.

 Cornwall is exceptionally dog-friendly, so they’ll be able to join you on your trips out and at the vast majority of places to eat.
 However we understand that occasionally you may want to go somewhere that doesn’t allow dogs.
 In this case, provided they are used to being crated, they can be left for a short period in a crate by prior arrangement.
 No dogs may be left unattended though unless crated.